 The answer is a simple yes, they can.
 But not without reason.
-That’s why the lease agreement exists.
+That’s why the lease agreement exists which precludes landlord unfair deposit deductions.
 To protect you or your landlord from any wrongdoings.
 As long as your deposit was paid after 06.04.07, your deposit is protected by a government-backed scheme.
-So, here are the ins and outs of deposit deduction and common disputes.
+So, here are the ins and outs of deposit deductions and common disputes.

 There are many possible reasons for deposit deductions.
-Here we’ve put together a list.
+Here our Lambeth end of tenancy cleaning team put together a list.
 It covers the most common reasons:

 – Lack of hygiene;